2019 CIC Spring Retreat at Fort Flagler

-Reservations should be made by Monday August 29th by contacting Karen as above.
-Let her know how many are coming and what nights you plan to sleep over.
+Please fill out the registration form above.
 If you need a ride, or can share one, please mention that too.
-There will not be a tent area this time.
+There will not be a tent area.
 If you have special needs let us know and we will try to accommodate you.
-Handicap accessible facilities are available but limited so let us know ASAP if you have special needs.
+A handicap accessible/private facility is available but limited so let us know ASAP if you have special needs.

-Quiet hours are from 10PM to 8AM.
-Parents/Surrogates are responsible for supervising their children and insuring adherence to community rules.
+Quiet hours are from 10:00 pm to 8:00 am.
+Parents/Surrogates are responsible for supervising their children and ensuring adherence to community rules.

 Right after lunch on Saturday there are mandatory meetings to review the expectations for children, youth and adults.
-Children and youth have developed a list of their own rules, which are as follows:
+Youth have developed a list of their own rules, which are as follows:

 - Boundaries are from pier to bunkers, including beach.